Kuzcoo/meteor_memo/README.md

 touch client/home.{jade,js}
 ```

-We creating a js file with the same name since we may need need it later.
+We create a js file with the same name because we may need it later.

 ```jade
 template(name='home')